 Indirect Cost Rate

-Indirect cost rates, restricted and unrestricted, are calculated annually for school districts and area education agencies (AEAs) from data submitted on their certified annual report chart of accounts (CAR-COA).
+Indirect cost rates, restricted and unrestricted, are calculated annually for school districts and area education agencies (AEAs) from data submitted on their certified annual reports (CARs).
 The unrestricted rate is used when federal funding allows indirect cost recovery and does not include a "supplement, not supplant" clause.
 The restricted rate is used when the federal funding allows indirect cost recovery and includes a "supplement, not supplant" clause.
 Indirect cost rates are not used with any state categorical funding unless Iowa Code specifies that indirect cost recovery is allowed.

 The plans for calculating the indirect cost rates are negotiated and must be approved by the federal government.
 Below is the current plan for Iowa school districts and AEAs.